‘Nurses SHIFT Change’ Petition Raises Public Health Concerns About Immigration Enforcement

 - Engage in self-care and community support, recognizing that sustained advocacy work goes hand-in-hand with professional wellbeing.

-This movement reflects a broader trend in nursing: care that extends beyond the bedside into civic engagement, human rights, and health equity.
-As Love put it, nurses are no longer staying silent about threats they see to patient welfare and public health.
+Supporters of the petition describe it as part of a broader trend in nursing toward civic and policy engagement.
+As Love put it, many nurses are no longer staying silent about threats they see to patient welfare and public health.

-By raising their voices — both individually and collectively — nurses are redefining what it means to advocate for health in an era where public policy and clinical practice are increasingly intertwined.
+By raising their voices — both individually and collectively — participants in the movement say their involvement reflects an evolving view of advocacy within the profession where public policy and clinical practice are increasingly intertwined.

 🤔Nurses, share your thoughts below.